 Frequently Asked Questions

-Find below answers to frequently asked questions regarding the October 2024 application round for the Missing Middle Infill Housing initiative.
+Find below answers to frequently asked questions regarding the April 2025 application round for the Missing Middle Infill Housing initiative.
 The FAQ will be updated as needed during the application process.

 The Missing Middle initiative is a community improvement strategy designed to reverse decades of systemic disinvestment that created thousands of vacant lots and "missing" middle-density buildings across the South and West sides.
 It leverages City land and public financing for construction of new market-rate homes.

 Applications will be accepted until 11:59 p.m.
-Friday, Nov.
-15, 2024, through DPD’s ChiBlockBuilder land sales portal.
+Friday, May 16, 2025, through DPD’s ChiBlockBuilder land sales portal.
 When visiting ChiBlockBuilder, select “Missing Middle” under the “Property Sales Program” drop-down menu to apply for a specific Missing Middle cluster.

 DPD is offering financial incentives in the form of land cost write-downs ($1 per parcel) and up to $50,000-$150,000 subsidies per housing unit, depending on an evaluation of the developers’ proposed financing plans.
 Funding is allocated from Mayor Brandon Johnson’s 2024-28 Housing and Economic Development Bond.

 The maximum per-unit sale prices must be commensurate for households with an income of 140% of the area median income.
-For any development proposed under the Missing Middle that includes more than 10 units of housing on contiguous sites, the City’s Affordable Residential Ordinance (ARO) will apply.
+For any development proposed under Missing Middle that includes more than 10 units of housing on contiguous sites, the City’s Affordable Residential Ordinance (ARO) will apply.
 Sites may be considered contiguous if they do not front the same right-of-way but are adjacent across an alley.
 Further review may be required to confirm whether the ARO applies to a certain proposal.
 There are no income limits for home buyers of non-ARO units.

-For detailed information on the environmental requirements that apply to all eligible Missing Middle parcels, please see the “Environmental Requirements” section on page 9 of the Missing Middle Program Guide.
+For detailed information on the environmental requirements that apply to all eligible Missing Middle parcels, please see the “Environmental Requirements” section on page 14 of the Missing Middle Program Guide.

 Applications will be evaluated based on the applicant’s experience with developing similar projects, the financial feasibility of the project, the design quality of the proposal, the number of units proposed and the overall catalytic impact on the community.
+Details on the evaluation criteria can be found on page 6 of the Missing Middle Program Guide.

 Developers seeking financial assistance must enter into a Redevelopment Agreement (RDA) with the City.
 The RDA establishes certain requirements related to the development schedule, financing plan, land acquisition and City departmental approvals, among others.